rene6502/keepass-secret/README.md

   postgresql-password: "OTA2OGY5MmEzNw=="
   postgresql-username: "bXl1c2Vy"
 ```
+>To use the reserved word 'type' as a key, escape it with a colon.
+>e.g. secret-:type=prop1

 ### Docker secrets
 A line with `secret-type=docker` marks the KeePass entry to be exported as a Docker Kubernetes secret,